aroemers/mount-lite/README.md

 ## Other features

 There is more to mount-lite than just the primer above.
-Especially the first to sections about partial systems and testing facilities are important.
+Especially the next sections about partial systems and testing facilities are important.

 - [Starting and stopping part of system](#starting-and-stopping-part-of-system)
 - [Testing](#testing)